calmjs/calmjs.sassy/README.rst

     @import "bootstrap/nav";
     @import "bootstrap/navbar";

-Would work seemlessly, much like the usage of JavaScript code.
+Would work seamlessly, much like the usage of JavaScript code.

 Complete artifacts from ``npm`` may also be explicitly specified to export under a specific identifier.